The table shows common and uncommon causes of esophageal strictures.

 Multiple structures are uncommon.

-On the left a table with diseases that may present with multiple esophageal strictures.
+The table shows diseases that may present with multiple esophageal strictures.

 Mucosal bullae have led to multiple strictures (arrows).